-Noncontrolling interests is the portion of equity not attributable to the respective reporting entity.
-We present the portion of any equity that we do not own in consolidated entities as noncontrolling interests and classify those interests as a component of total equity, separate from total stockholders' equity, or partners' equity on our Consolidated Balance Sheets.
+Noncontrolling interests is the portion of equity in the Omega OP not attributable to the Company.
+We present the portion of any equity that we do not own in consolidated entities as noncontrolling interests and classify those interests as a component of total equity, separate from total stockholders' equity, on our Consolidated Balance Sheets.
 We include net income attributable to the noncontrolling interests in net income in our Consolidated Statements of Operations.